-Setting up a company in Ireland can be attractive to new Startups or existing business owners who want to move their business to a different country.**

-(Copy 1) Setting up a company in Ireland can be attractive because of the low Corporation Tax and diverse and talented Irish workforce.
-Residing within the EEA also provides access to the rest of the EU.
+Ireland has a relatively low Corporation Tax rate and a diverse and talented Irish workforce.
+Residing within the European Economic Area (EEA) also provides access to the rest of the EU.

-Firstly, what are the EEA countries?
+Firstly, what are the European Economic Area (EEA) countries?

 The EEA consists of the 28 member states of the EU.
 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom, additionally Iceland, Liechtenstein and Norway.

-For example, you have an Irish passport and you live in Dubai, therefore you’re a non-EEA resident.
+For example, you have an Irish passport, and you live in Dubai.
+Therefore you’re a non-EEA resident.